wodore/wodore-dev/back-end/tags.md

                                                       // This is used to give tag suggestions.
                                                       // This is updated on the global level
-                                                      // as well as local (user group level) "replaceBy" : "TagName",  // Another tag which this one should be replaced by...
+                                                      // as well as local (user group level) "replaceBy" : "replaceBy_key",  // A key to a replaceBy object ...
       }
     "approved"  : false,        // The tag is approbed for public tags "approveRequest" : false,